Puerto Rico Electric Power Authority: LUMA Energy

 In June 2020 governor Wanda Vázquez Garced and the AEE/PREPA signed a contract with LUMA Energy that would give the company control of the AEE/PREPA electric grid for 15 years.
 The meeting in which the contract (which contains over 300 pages in length) was approved lasted only 43 minutes.

 The UTIER along with the other unions of the authority expressed disapproval of the contract, organized strikes and submitted amendments to the contract.
 The Puerto Rico House of Representatives called for postponing the contract until 2022 and launched an investigation into the contract.

 In October 2024, the Special Commission of the Puerto Rico Bar concluded that the contract, between the two agreements, violated fundamental legal principles, but also contributed to worsening the energy situation of Puerto Rico.
 The Special Commission of the Puerto Rico Bar recommends, a Litigation in nullity, or Resolution according to the contractual terms.

 In July 2025, PREPA faced increased scrutiny over its role in the island’s energy crisis.
 Reports noted that PREPA retained control of all customer revenues despite the privatization of operations, a situation linked to ongoing blackouts and operational instability.
 Under the oversight of Energy Czar Josué Colón Ortiz, PREPA withheld substantial funds from private operators LUMA Energy and Genera PR, contributing to budget shortfalls, unfunded storm reserves during hurricane season, and delays in fuel payments affecting generation capacity.
 The utility was also associated with disputed contracts, including a 15-year liquefied natural gas supply deal criticized for unfavorable terms and a blocked $1 billion emergency power agreement found not to meet technical, financial, and ethical requirements.
 Observers compared these issues to the mismanagement and lack of transparency that had previously led to PREPA’s bankruptcy and slowed post–Hurricane Maria recovery.

+Unlike the central government, the debt of the Puerto Rico Electric Power Authority (PREPA) remains unresolved.
+In June 2026, the Financial Oversight and Management Board proposed a $3 billion plan to settle the outstanding debt, which was formally rejected by major bondholder groups in July.
+The restructuring process continues under court-ordered mediation in federal court without a finalized Plan of Adjustment.